Road Rage And Aggressive Driving A Serious Risk In Pennsylvania

 - Getting out of their way and avoiding any kind of challenge with them,

 - Staying relaxed, avoiding eye contact, and ignoring rude gestures, and

 - Staying out of the passing lane if you are driving slower than the flow of traffic.

 Our Pennsylvania auto accident attorneys have seen the damage road rage and aggressive driving causes to victims’ lives.
 Those who engage in this dangerous and negligent behavior should be held accountable if their actions caused someone else’s injury.
-If you have been hurt, contact Villari, Brandes & Giannone, P.C. today so we can discuss your options.
+If you have been hurt, contact Villari, Giannone and Matteo today so we can discuss your options.

 - "Want to thank all of you once again not only for your professional services but your friendship and feeling like family through all of these past four years as we fought to rebuild Stefanie's life.
 I could not have made a better choice for helping us through this ordeal."

 - "They are all very helpful, caring and they do everything to try to make sure you as a client are OK and get you what you deserve.
 I would recommend them to anyone.
 They are a great law firm."